Which carpet style to choose?

 COMBINATION OF CUT AND LOOP PILE

 Patterns and effects can be created by using a combination of cut and looped yarns.
+They are versatile and add visual appeal to any room.

 Two types of carpets using this method are Textured Loop & Cut Pile, and Level Loop & Cut Pile.